hardwario/bc-website/content/doc/basics/quick-tutorial.md

   * {{< shop "Humidity Tag" >}}
   * {{< shop "Relay Module" >}}

+## Video tutorial

+In case you like video tutorials, you can watch this one.
+Otherwise please continue to next paragraph.
+This video is very similar step-by-step guide how to quickly get started with Raspberry Pi, Core Module, USB Dongle and many other BigClown modules.

+{{< youtube FRRhleRNstg >}}

 ## Raspberry Pi Installation

 {{% note "warning" %}}Detailed instructions can be found in the document [**Raspberry Pi Installation**]({{< relref "doc/tutorials/raspberry-pi-installation.md" >}}).{{% /note %}}